 Back to top

-Over six decades of expanding services and opportunities
+Over seven decades of expanding services and opportunities

 - In September 1950, a group of parents looking for answers to their questions about cerebral palsy, and services for their children, came together to form the United Cerebral Palsy Association of Long Island.